-A technical report, Assessment of Nonnative Invasive Plants in the DOE Oak Ridge National Environmental Research Park" (Drake et al. 2002) details the results of extensive survey efforts.
+A technical report, Assessment of Nonnative Invasive Plants in the DOE Oak Ridge National Environmental Research Park (Drake et al. 2002) details the results of extensive survey efforts.
 These and subsequent surveys have been done to identify invasive plant problems on ORR.
 The data are used to develop control plans identifying which invasive species to target and in which locations.

 More than 1,100 species of plants are found on ORR, and of these approximately 170 plant species are non-native plants.
-Fifty-seven aggressive non-native (invasive) plant species have been identified on ORR, but control efforts are primarily focused on a subset of 10 species (see Table 6.8).
+Fifty-seven aggressive nonnative (invasive) plant species have been identified on ORR, but control efforts are primarily focused on a subset of 10 species (see Table 6.8).
 The selected invasive species have been found across ORR in disturbed areas; on powerline and gas line rights-of-way; throughout riparian buffer zones; and along state highways, railroad lines, and remote-access fire roads.
 They have invaded natural areas to varying degrees, causing vast ecological harm in both plant and animal communities.
-Other invasive plant species are targets for control as well, using Early Detection/Rapid Response (DOI 2020) and in concert with control efforts on the 10 highly invasive species listed in Table 6.8.
+Other invasive plant species are targets for control as well, using US Department of the Interior Early Detection and Rapid Response guidance (DOI 2020) and in concert with control efforts on the 10 highly invasive species listed in Table 6.8.